AdobeDocs/analytics.en/help/analyze/analysis-workspace/c-panels/average-minute-audience-panel.md

 The panel output differs depending on whether you chose [!UICONTROL **Specific content**] or [!UICONTROL **Custom time period**] in the [!UICONTROL **Calculate metric for**] drop-down menu when [configuring panel inputs](#panel-inputs).

-Regardless of which option you chose for calculating the metric

 ### Specific content

-The Media Average Minute Audience panel returns the following:
+The Media average minute audience panel returns the following:

 * Total average minute audience for your entire selection
 * Filters and average minute audience for the individual videos displayed in a table
 * Content time spent and video length (duration) if that advanced setting was selected

-To edit and rebuild the panel at any time, click the Edit (pencil) icon in the top right.
+To edit and rebuild the panel at any time, select the Edit (pencil) icon in the top right.

 ![Default view](assets/specific-content-panel-output.png)

 ### Specific content data source

-The only metric that can be used in this panel is Average Minute Audience metric.
+The Media average minute audience panel uses only the Average Minute Audience metric to gather data.
+Breakdowns or other metrics cannot be used in the panel.

 | Metric | Description |
 |--------|-------------|